brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Core-ScriptLibrary/README.md

 # 📂 Core-ScriptLibrary

 Welcome to the **Core-ScriptLibrary**!
-This folder contains essential PowerShell scripts designed to create and manage custom script libraries with a focus on dynamic user interfaces, core functionality, and automation.
-These foundational tools enable the development of more complex and efficient PowerShell-based solutions.
+This folder contains essential PowerShell scripts designed to create and manage custom script libraries, with a focus on dynamic user interfaces, core functionality, and automation.
+These tools provide a strong foundation for building more complex, efficient PowerShell-based solutions.

 ## 🛠️ Prerequisites